 Medicare covers medically necessary items and services related to coronavirus when you receive care from a provider who accepts Original Medicare or is in-network for your Medicare Advantage Plan.
 Medicare has also changed certain coverage requirements in response to the current coronavirus public health emergency.

 Note: Medicare Advantage Plans must cover everything that Original Medicare does, but they can do so with different costs and restrictions.
 Additionally, Medicare Advantage and Part D plans must meet certain requirements following the declaration of a public health emergency.

 Coronavirus testing is covered under Medicare Part B. Your doctor can bill Medicare for tests provided after February 4, 2020.
-Medicare covers your first coronavirus test without an order from a doctor other qualified health care provider.
+Medicare covers your first coronavirus test without an order from a doctor or other qualified health care provider.
 After your first test, Medicare requires you to get an order from your provider for any further coronavirus tests you receive.

 Original Medicare covers coronavirus testing and associated provider visits at 100% of the Medicare-approved amount when you receive the service from a participating provider.
 This means you pay nothing (no deductible or coinsurance).
 Medicare Advantage Plans are required to cover coronavirus testing without applying deductibles, copayments, or coinsurance when you see an in-network provider.

 Inpatient hospital care